Charleston Property Managers Keep Your Rentals in Compliance

 What to Do if It Seems Like the Renter Has Abandoned the Property

 In Section 27-40-730, the law explains that you can consider a unit 'abandoned' if the renter has been absent from it for at least 15 days without paying rent.
 But what do you do about the things they have left in the apartment?
-This is where a property manager Charleston offers can share in-depth knowledge of the law.
+This is where the kind of property management Charleston investors need can share in-depth knowledge of the law.

 If the fair market value of the items left behind is $500 or less, you can remove the items and dispose of the property.
 However, if the fair market value is more than $500, you have to refer to sections 27-37-10 to 27-37-150.